RippleForms/RippleForms/README.md

 node script.js
 ```
 You should see 'Server is running on port 8000'
-### Replace "Your Service email" in code.gs with your own service email that you created while setting up Sheets API.

 You now have a store.
 Follow the previous steps to test it out.
 ## Made with:
  - [Google Apps Script](https://developers.google.com/apps-script)